-Hope for Convicts and Opioid Addicts is an international prison ministry outreach, broadcasting a radio program Monday Through Friday 8:00 pm to 8:30 pm on Salem owned, AM 1160 Hope for Your Life in Chicago.
+Hope for Convicts and Opioid Addicts is an international prison ministry outreach, broadcasting a radio program Monday Through Friday 8:00 pm to 8:30 pm in Chicago.
 This program is also distributed Worldwide through online podcast.

 Prisons and jails are moving in the direction of allowing prisoners radios and even electronic downloading devices such as tablets.
 As this ministry is one of a kind in addressing prisoners from a person who spent nine years in prison and has lived a productive successful life now for over 30 years, the Wardens, Chaplains and prisoners are rating this ministry as an indispensable tool to stop inmate incarceration recidivism.